-Malware is one of the most dangerous security threats to your website—it can block you from accessing critical website information or hinder the normal functioning of your site.
-You should regularly backup your website.
-In addition, here are some tips to help keep your site safe from any type of security threat, including malware.
+Malware programs are one of the most dangerous security threats to your website.
+Malware can block you from accessing critical website information or hinder the normal functioning of your site!

 Website Protection Tip 1: Update Your Website Software and CMS